StefanoDiPatti/At-Your-Service-SQL-project/README.md

 # At Your Service SQL project
- Database Project about a real-application idea and description if its potential realization
+ Database Project about a real-application idea and description of its potential realization through application of standard planification methods in Relational Databases.
+The PDF document attached